Ostereo: Artists

+In 2021, Ostereo signed Filipino singer Noah Raquel.
+Using only his iPhone, Raquel is a producer who got his start posting DIY covers to his YouTube audience.
+As of June 2023, Raquel has 500,000 subscribers on YouTube, and 900,000 followers on TikTok.
+He is a collaborator with BandLab, posting numerous sponsored videos in partnership with the company.
+In September 2022, Noah Raquel released his first original single with Ostereo, 'Nakalimutan'.
+The track reached over 45,000 Spotify streams in its opening weekend, was featured by MTV Asia.

 Ostereo Publishing

 In late 2019, John Saunderson joined Ostereo after serving at Notting Hill Music for 15 years.
 Ostereo Publishing has, since inception, landed a number of opportunities for its writers including a sync placement on a New Balance advert for artist/writer Bamtone primarily for a Facebook campaign.

 In October 2020, Ostereo concluded a deal with Distiller Music, which sees Ostereo act as sub-publisher for Distiller's publishing catalogue and roster of writers and producers.
 Distiller were previously working with Kobalt in this regard.
+The deal lead to Ostereo’s management clients, Tom Enzy and Rion S attending a virtual writing camp in Spring 2021 with Distiller Music’s writers during which they penned the commercial hit, ‘In The Dark’ released by Sophie and the Giants and Purple Disco Machine which went on to achieve chart success in several European territories.

-Cuts with major artists have been commonplace for the young publishing company since launch, including Rob Jones TV featuring on Dizzee Rascal's E3 AF album, released in October 2020 and Able Faces’ cut on Marc Benjamin's ‘Losing Focus’ released in the same year.
+Cuts with major artists have been commonplace for the young publishing company since launch, including Able Faces’ cut on Marc Benjamin's ‘Losing Focus’ released in 2020, and Canadian singer Nina Carr’s part on Effemar’s Saturday Night, released on Selected In 2021.

+In May 2023, Ostereo launched a new series of songwriting camps, 'Song Circle'.
+The inaugural edition of Song Circle was held at Abbey Road Studios and was conducted in partnership with Warner Chappell Music Benelux, with both publishers including songwriters and producers from their respective rosters.

 Partnerships

 In 2020, Ostereo completed deals with Peermusic UK and Sony Music Japan to administer their publishing royalties and ensure their artists are properly remunerated for the use of their music.